 Peak to current

-- As of the fourth quarter of 2019, 27 of 33 submarkets in Cook County remain below the peak prices experienced during the height of the housing bubble.
-The six areas that have exceeded those previous peak levels are West Town/Near West Side (22.2 percent above bubble-era peak), Logan Square/Avondale (17.7 percent), Lincoln Square/North Center (7.7 percent), Lake View/Lincoln Park (4.4 percent), Uptown/Rogers Park (3.6 percent), and Schaumburg (0.7%).
-Schaumburg is the first suburban submarket in the Cook County area to exceed bubble-era peaks.
+- As of the fourth quarter of 2020, 27 of 33 submarkets in Cook County remain below the peak prices experienced during the height of the housing bubble.
+The six areas that have exceeded those previous peak levels are Chicago submarkets Logan Square/Avondale (25.4 percent above bubble-era peak), West Town/Near West Side (21 percent), Uptown/Rogers Park (10.4 percent), Lincoln Square/North Center (5.8 percent), Irving Park/Albany Park (0.4 percent) and suburban submarket Schaumburg (4.1 percent).
+As of the second quarter of 2019, Schaumburg became the first and remains the only suburban submarket in the Cook County area to exceed bubble-era peaks.
+Additionally, this is the first time the Chicago’s Irving Park/Albany Park submarket has exceeded bubble-era peaks.

 - Despite recent price improvements, Englewood/Greater Grand Crossing continues to be the submarket furthest from its bubble-era peak.
-Price levels in the second quarter of 2019 are 43.2 percent lower than they were at the top of its market in the fourth quarter 2007.
+Price levels in the fourth quarter of 2020 are 29.5 percent lower than they were at the top of its market in the fourth quarter 2007.

 Recovery from bottom

-- As of the fourth quarter of 2019, all submarkets in Cook County have experienced at least a 16.5 percent price increase compared to their lowest post-recession price level.
-Areas with the largest increase from price bottom include Humboldt Park/Garfield Park and Austin/Belmont Cragin.
-These areas have single-family house prices that are 168.3 percent and 88.0 percent higher than their price bottoms, respectively.
+- As of the fourth quarter of 2020, all submarkets in Cook County have experienced at least a 14.2 percent price increase compared to their lowest post-recession price level.
+Areas with the largest increase from price bottom include Humboldt Park/Garfield Park and Englewood/Greater Grand Crossing.
+These areas have single-family house prices that are 221.9 percent and 127.2 percent higher than their price bottoms, respectively.

 Price changes since 2000

-- As of the fourth quarter of 2019, price levels in two Chicago submarkets were more than 150 percent what they were in the year 2000.
-House prices in West Town/Near West Side were 186.8 percent higher than 2000 levels, while prices in Logan Square/Avondale were 169.2 percent above 2000 levels.
+- As of the fourth quarter of 2020, price levels in four Chicago submarkets were more than 150 percent what they were in the year 2000, up from two submarkets as of the fourth quarter of 2019.
+House prices in Logan Square/Avondale were 186.4 percent above 2000 levels, in West Town/Near West Side were 184 percent higher than 2000 levels, in Humboldt Park/Garfield Park were 166.8 percent higher, and in Bridgeport/Brighton Park they were 164.8 percent higher.

 BACKGROUND ON PRICE INDICES